 Pica cravings- Some pregnant women have very unusually cravings for non-food items such as ice, baking soda, dirt, or soap.
 Eating non-food items in response to a craving is called pica.
 Sometimes pregnant women also have strange cravings for certain smells such as fingernail polish remover, rubbing alcohol, or pinesol.
 Eating or smelling non-food items is sometimes seen with other conditions such as anemia.
 If you are having strange non-food cravings, talk to your doctor about this.
 Your doctor can advise you on whether or not your cravings are something to be concerned about.

 Staying Romantic When You Are Pregnant

 Pregnancy can sometimes create extra stress in a relationship.
 Your partner may start feeling neglected when bedtime rolls around and you would prefer sleeping to cuddling.
-Just because you are pregnant, this doesn’t mean that things in the romance department need to come to an end.
+Even though you are pregnant, things in the romance department don't need to come to an end.
 If you are finding your love life starting to fade off into a distant memory, you can try some of our tips for staying romantic during pregnancy.

 Back or foot massage - A body massage is great for relaxing, reconnecting with your partner, and relieving stress.
 Ask your partner for a massage or offer one in return, even if it is just for a few minutes.

 Go out on a date - When was the last time you and your partner went on a date?
 Go out to the movies or to your favorite restaurant.
 Dress up, put on jewelry, wear make up or do something that makes you feel good about yourself.

 Have a picnic or take a nature walk - Do something fun for you and your partner.
 Bring along a blanket to throw on the ground.
 You can get really creative with this or just do something simple.
 The biggest thing about your picnic or nature walk is that you and your partner are spending time together.